raghavendraU/raghavendraU/README.md

 - 👀 I’m interested in **Java** **Python** **HTML** **CSS** **Javascript**
 - 🌱 I’m currently learning a ***Java Fullstack*** at Pentagon Space
 - 💞️ I’m looking to collaborate on challenging projects where I can utilize and apply my skills
-- 📫 How to reach me [Visit My linkedline profile](https://www.linkedin.com/in/raghavendra-udagatti-3b3894215/ "Raghavendra Udagatti")
+- 📫 How to reach me [Visit My LinkedIn profile](https://www.linkedin.com/in/raghavendra-udagatti-3b3894215/ "Raghavendra Udagatti")

      >***_I Write Code_***